 Students may bring cellphones, but they must remain in the dormitory at all times.
-Click on Expectations for Student Conduct in the menu box and scroll to the Electronic Devices Policy.
-Students must adhere to this policy.
-There are no pay phones in the dormitory.
+Click on Expectations for Student Conduct in the menu box and scroll to the Electronic Devices Policy for more information.

 Students will have full privileges at Northwestern State’s Watson Library and may check out books by showing their ADVANCE ID card.
 Students will be charged overdue fine of $1.00 per day per book and the fine for a lost book is $60.

 Musical Instruments and Practice Rooms

 Students may bring small musical instruments (clarinet, guitar, violin, et cetera) to ADVANCE.
 Small instruments may be practiced and stored in the student’s locked dorm room.
 It students play the piano, they may bring sheet music and we will provide a music practice room with a piano three to five times per week.
 Do not bring large instruments (harp, drums, et cetera) as there is no storage space available for them.
 Neither Northwestern State nor the ADVANCE Program is responsible for loss or damage to instruments during the program.

 Students who take prescribed medication during the regular school year must continue to take the medication while attending ADVANCE.
 Parents/guardians will be expected to provide enough medication for the length of the program.

 Thorough completion of the medical forms is essential.
 The medical forms and copies of the front and back of the student’s medical insurance card/s will be taken to the clinic or hospital as a guide for the health care provider.
 If medical or emergency contact information has changed since completion of the forms, please provide updated information as soon as possible.

 If a student does not have medical insurance, the student’s parent/guardian, not the ADVANCE Program or Northwestern State, will be financially responsible for treatment at a physician’s office or the Natchitoches Regional Medical Center.

 Students will not be allowed to complete registration or move in at the dorm without providing complete medical information and copies of both sides of their insurance cards.